Part III, Chapter 3

 All instances must not be intentionally stepped on.

-All personnel may not intentionally provide any items or tools that can be deployed to cause physical damage to others (weapons, melee, explosives, etc.) outside of controlled testing.
+All personnel may not intentionally "feed" SCP-4966 any items or tools that can be deployed to cause physical damage to others (weapons, melee, explosives, etc.) outside of controlled testing.
+All other items that cannot damage personnel may be freely given.

 Outside an official test and secure testing environment (079's containment) no SCP controlled, influenced, or based electronically may be within the proximity of SCP-079.